-Razor bumps (pseudofolliculitis barbae), also known as shaving bumps, affects men with tightly curved (or curly) hairs.
-When the tip of hair grows back under the skin or into the hair follicle, it is known as ingrown hair.
-If ingrown hair causes a reaction in the skin, it is known as razor bumps.
-Razor bumps is not an infection but rather a “foreign body” reaction, much like the body would react to a splinter of wood in the skin.
-The condition may be worsened by methods used to achieve a close shave, such as pulling the skin tight while shaving, shaving against the “grain” or direction of hair growth, or using multi-blade razors.
+Razor bumps (pseudofolliculitis barbae), also known as shaving bumps, particularly affect people with tightly curly hair who shave their beard area.
+After shaving, when the tip of hair grows back under the skin or into the hair follicle, it is known as an ingrown hair.
+If the ingrown hair causes a reaction in the skin following shaving the area, it is known as razor bumps.
+The condition is not an infection but rather an inflammatory reaction.
+Razor bumps may be worsened by methods used to achieve a close shave, such as pulling the skin tight while shaving, shaving against the direction of hair growth, or using multiblade razors.

 Who's At Risk?

-Razor bumps usually affects black men who shave, although anyone with curly beard hair may be affected.
-Up to 80% of black men have this problem.
-Razor bumps may also occur in women who shave or pluck hair or undergo electrolysis.
+Razor bumps most commonly affect Black men who shave, but anyone with curly beard hair can be affected.
+Up to 80% of Black men have this problem.
+Razor bumps may also occur in men or women who shave or pluck hair or undergo electrolysis.

 Signs & Symptoms

-- Use of an electric shaver will help, as it does not cut as close as blades do.
-Special razors are commercially available.
+- Use an electric shaver, as they do not cut as close as blades do.

-- If you must use a blade, before shaving, wash the face with a mild cleanser, such as Cetaphil® Moisturizing Lotion, then rinse.
+- If you must use a blade, before shaving, wash the face with a mild cleanser, then rinse.
 Massage the beard area gently in a circular motion with a warm, moist, soft washcloth.
 This will free up the hair tips so they can be cut with the shaver.
 The warm water will also soften the hairs, making them easier to cut.
-Lather the beard area with a non-irritating shaving gel, such as Aveeno® Therapeutic Shave Gel instead of cream, and shave in the direction of beard growth.
-After shaving is finished, rinse thoroughly with warm water and apply a mild moisturizing after shave lotion, such as Cetaphil lotion.
+Lather the beard area with a nonirritating shaving gel and shave in the direction of beard growth.
+After shaving, rinse thoroughly with warm water and apply a mild moisturizing aftershave lotion.

-- When you resume shaving, use a razor with a single blade.
-Razors with a double blade cut the hairs too short, allowing them to grow inward.
-Special “PFB” razors may also be tried, such as Aveeno PFB Bump Fighter Razor.
+- Use a razor with a single blade.
+Razors with multiple blades cut the hair too short, allowing it to grow inward.

 - At night, apply a lotion containing glycolic acid to the affected areas.
-This exfoliates the surface skin cells and reduces the likelihood of new spots.
+This exfoliates the surface skin cells and reduces the likelihood of new razor bumps.

-- Eflornithine cream to try and reduce hair growth
+- Eflornithine (Vaniqa) cream to try to reduce hair growth.

 If none of the self-care measures help and you must continue shaving, seek medical help.